Rycona/FF6-BC-Scouter/README.md

 TO USE
 -----------------------------------------
+- Use with the BizHawk SNES Emulator (Tested with BizHawk v2.5.2)
-Keep all the scripts in the same folder.
-Only run the 'FF6BC Scouter.lua' file.
+- Keep all scripts together in the same folder

-I've only tested this with the BizHawk-2.5.2 Emulator with the BSNES core.
-I don't know if different cores will affect anything.
-I'm assuming there are no guarantees this will work on another emulator as I do use some of the BizHawk Lua functions and I imagine I'd have to code around that for SNES9x or another emulator that runs Lua Scripts.
-I'm not certain of this, feel free to correct me if I'm wrong.
+- Load only 'FF6BC Scouter.lua' from the folder

+NOTE: Does not work with other emulators that support Lua scripts due to use of BizHawk-specific Lua Functions

 TO DO
 -------------------------------------------